aurelieverrot/learning-log/README.md

 ## Ressources
-Python Crash Course book, from NoStarch Press
+Python Crash Course book, from NoStarch Press.
+(the tuto uses SQLite database, I replaced it with PostgreSQL)

+## To Do List
+[ ] On home page, when click on Topics AND no user logged in, it raises an exception [ ] Styling using Bootstrap